Proxy Mode

 For most applications, this is negligible compared to LLM response times (1-10 seconds).

-Proxy mode automatically caches scan results for identical prompts, reducing latency on repeated requests.
+Proxy mode automatically caches scan results for identical prompts (30-minute TTL), reducing latency on repeated security scans.

 Link to section: TroubleshootingTroubleshooting